elseboy/the-algorithm/python-alg/common/Note.md

 # String

 1. Longest Substring Without Repeating Characters

+   Use set to keep track chars, if found duplicates in set, we use `while` loop to remove it, use while loop because we might encounter issue like `bacab`, then we will have only `c` left, but res is still remained 3,  otherwise, the repeated har will still in set because we are removing char based on `s[count]`, so we have to use while,  then add to set `chars.add(nums[i])`, and update `res = max(res, i - count) + 1`.

 2. Longest Palindromic Substring

 3. Add Strings

 4. Restore IP Addresses

 5. String to Integer (atoi)

 6. Compare Version Numbers

 7. Reverse Words in a String

 8. Multiply Strings

 9. Longest Common Prefix

 10. Group Anagrams

 11. Valid Parentheses

 12. Longest Substring Without Repeating Characters

 # Linked List